SicMundus86/ProjectivyIconPack/README.md

 ## 🔴 Credits

 - [Blueprint team](https://github.com/jahirfiquitiva/Blueprint) – for providing the base for the icon pack
-- [LoganWolverineX](https://github.com/LoganWolverineX) – for assisting with testing, sourcing, and creating icons, and for planting the seed for this project (thanks, I guess 😏).
+- [LoganWolverineX](https://github.com/LoganWolverineX) – for assisting with testing, creating icons, and for planting the seed for this project (thanks, I guess 😏).